Walk among the ruins of abandoned Hushpuckena, Mississippi with fine art photographer Keith Dotson

 Ms. Lawhorn said that her father was Louis V. Dickerson, who managed the Burroughs Plantation for his sister Maye Dickerson Burroughs for 25 years.

-In summary, we now know that the space next door to the Tibbs’ building was a store, a bottling plant, and a supply house and commissary for a large plantation.
+We now know that the space next door to the Tibbs’ building was a store, a bottling plant, and a supply house and commissary for a large plantation.

 Read more about Eva Feather in the section about the old post office below.